How to answer the interview question “What do you know about this company?”

 This is a very popular interview question and when answered well is a great way to mark you out from other job applicants.
+For executive interviews this is particularly important.
 Employers are interested in establishing what you know about their company as it helps them determine:

 - How interested you are in working for the company.
 Making the wrong decision reflects very poorly on a recruitment manager and they will do everything possible to minimise this risk.
 By showing a genuine interest in the company, you will position yourself as a credible applicant with a desire to succeed, fit in and develop with the role.